Extended through March! Crocheting mats for the homeless

 More mat-making sessions

-Join the mat-making volunteers from 10 am to Noon on Fridays February 8, 15 and 22 at The Club at Town Center.
+Join the mat-making volunteers from 10 am to Noon on Fridays during March at The Club at Town Center.
 All Somersett residents are welcome, including those who live in Sierra Canyon – in fact, there were a few Sierra Canyon folks there on Friday.
 No experience is necessary and many hands are needed to prep the bags for crocheting.
 If you know how to crochet, bring a size Q hook and Diane will put you to work!